TantorLabs/pg_perfbench/doc/logic_building_and_comparing_reports.md

 You can configure the JSON report template file `pg_perfbench/reports/templates/report_struct.json`.
 Add or remove reports of the following types:

-- "shell_command_file" - a report with the result of executing the specified bash script relative to the database host in the `pg_perfbench/commands/bash_commands` directory, for example:
+- "shell_command_file" - a report with the result of executing the specified bash script relative to the database host in the `pg_perfbench/commands/bash_commands` directory:

+&emsp; &emsp;- output type `plain_text`:

 ```
 "example_bash_report": {
   "header": "example_bash_header",